tomgxz/Kraken/REPORT.md

 ### Website structure and backend

 #### Flask
   I have decided to use the Flask Python library as the backend for this website.
-This is because I have prior experience in using it, it suits this project, and was suggested by Kevin, one of the stakeholders.
-It is also appealing due to it being well documented, relatively lightweight, and easy to set up.
-Despite its lack of built-in features when compared to other libraries (such as Django), there are many other third-party Python libraries (including as `flask-login` and `flask-sqlalchemy`) that add in more functionality that is missing from the framework, and that is required for this project.
-The one thing that I will have to keep in mind if the project gets significantly larger is that it may not be suited as well to large amounts of traffic, in comparison to other frameworks.
+This is because I have prior experience in using it, it suits this project, and Kevin, one of the stakeholders, suggested it.
+It is also appealing because it is well-documented, relatively lightweight, and easy to set up.
+Despite its lack of built-in features compared to other libraries (such as Django), many other third-party Python libraries (including `flask-login` and `flask-sqlalchemy`) add more functionality that is missing from the framework and that is required for this project.
+The one thing that I will have to keep in mind if the project gets significantly larger is that it may not be suited to large amounts of traffic compared to other frameworks.

 #### Jinja
-  I have decided to use the Jinja2 template syntax for storing the HTML files, as it has in-built functionality with Flask via the `flask.render_template()` function.
+  I have decided to use the Jinja2 template syntax to store the HTML files, as it has built-in functionality with Flask via the `flask.render_template()` function.
 All of the HTML files used for the website will be stored in the `templates/` folder in the server directory, as it is the native directory that Flask looks for, making it more intuitive for other potential developers.

   Jinja is a template system built for Python and Flask (other frameworks have different template systems).
 It uses templates to reduce duplicated code and make it easier to develop.
 It enables logic operations in the template file, with functionality for `if`, `while`, `for`, and variable declaration and usage.